November 23, 2012

 They dominated throughout at the Stade Geoffroy-Guichard and deservedly sealed all three points when Hamouma netted after Valenciennes had failed to clear their lines in the 73rd minute.

-Pierre-Emerick Aubameyang volleyed wide of the target from just outside the area, while at the other end Valenciennes midfielder Mathieu Dossevi evaded the challenges of several home defenders and burst into the area, though he lost his footing at a crucial point and could only direct a tame shot at Stephane Ruffier.
+Pierre-Emerick Aubameyang volleyed wide of the target from just outside the area, while at the other end Valenciennes midfielder Mathieu Dossevi evaded the challenges of several home defenders and burst into the area, although he lost his footing at a crucial point and could only direct a tame shot at Stephane Ruffier.

-St. Etienne, perhaps sensing an opportunity at home, upped the ante in the second half, with Aubameyang once again thumping over before forcing Penneteau to make two fine saves.
+St Etienne, perhaps sensing an opportunity at home, upped the ante in the second half, with Aubameyang once again thumping over before forcing Penneteau to make two fine saves.

 But there was nothing the Valenciennes keeper could do when Hamouma netted following a goalmouth scramble 17 minutes before the end, with the midfielder firing home after a flick-on from Cohade.